Waco siege: Preparations

 The ATF had planned their raid for Monday, March 1, 1993, with the code name "Showtime".
 The ATF later claimed that the raid was moved up a day, to February 28, 1993, in response to the Waco Tribune-Herald's "The Sinful Messiah" series of articles (which the ATF had tried to prevent from being published).
 Beginning February 1, ATF agents had three meetings with Tribune-Herald staff regarding a delay in publication of "The Sinful Messiah".
 The paper was first told by the ATF that the raid would take place February 22, which they changed to March 1, and then ultimately to an indefinite date.
 ATF agents felt the newspaper had held off publication at the request of the ATF for at least three weeks.
 In a February 24 meeting between Tribune-Herald staff and ATF agent Phillip Chojancki and two other agents, the ATF could not give the newspaper staff a clear idea of what action was planned or when.
 The Tribune-Herald informed ATF they were publishing the series, which included an editorial calling for local authorities to act.
 Personnel of the Tribune-Herald found out about the imminent raid after the first installment of "The Sinful Messiah" had already appeared on February 27.

-Although the ATF preferred to arrest Koresh when he was outside Mount Carmel, planners received inaccurate information that Koresh rarely left it.
+The ATF preferred to arrest Koresh when he was outside Mount Carmel, but planners received inaccurate information that Koresh rarely left it.
 The Branch Davidian members were well known locally and had cordial relations with other locals.
 The Branch Davidians partly supported themselves by trading at gun shows and took care to have the relevant paperwork to ensure their transactions were legal.
-Branch Davidian Paul Fatta was a federal firearms licensed dealer, and the group operated a retail gun business called the Mag Bag.
+Branch Davidian Paul Fatta was a federal firearms licensed dealer, and the group operated a retail gun business called the Mag-Bag.
 When shipments for the Mag-Bag arrived, they were signed for by Fatta, Steve Schneider, or Koresh.
 The morning of the raid, Paul Fatta and his son Kalani were on their way to an Austin gun show to conduct business.